dougbutner/web-4/README.md

 Web 4's dreams up proof of individuality through encrypted biodata that kickstarts a collaborative society, one driven by enabling each individual with a daily amount of free coins.

 Web 4 lays the foundation for this to be built.
 But, like any democratic system.
 We need your help.
 Please read this paper, and consider these ideas.
 If you believe you can make them better, please submit a pull request with your ideas.
+If you are a developer, I want to remind you of the license of this repo, and invite you to forge any of these ideas into hot

 ## Defining Web 4
 Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.